Determine If You Can Request a Hearing

 All documents submitted for a public hearing become a public record available to anyone who seeks public information.
 It is important that you do not submit any sensitive information, such as social security numbers and driver's license numbers, as part of your application materials.

 Documents You Will Need for Your Review with Hearing Boards

-Hearing Boards staff will obtain 1) your completed and signed OAS Application, and 2) all final documents stamped "Staff Review Complete", directly from ePlan to incorporate to your public hearing file.
+Hearing Boards staff will obtain all final documents stamped "Staff Review Complete" directly from ePlan to incorporate to your public hearing file.

-You will need to have all the following documents into the ProjectDox folder titled "Quick Review," and in the following sequential order immediately after batch stamp to prevent any delays with scheduling your hearing:
+You will need to upload all the following documents into the ProjectDox folder titled "Quick Review", using the indicated naming convention and in the following sequential order, immediately after batch stamp to prevent any delays with processing.